-for two hour or 120 minute.
+Performance of solar cooker tested at 09.00 in the morning for two hour or 120 minute.
 The tools used to test the performance of the solar cooker are a thermometer to check the water temperature and a solar meter to see the power radiation in W/m2.
 Temperature and radiation are checked gradually and manually every 10 minutes.
-The location used to test the performance of solar cooker is the backyard with many tree surrounding area and enclosed with wall.
+The location ever the performance of solar cooker is the backyard with many tree surrounding area and enclosed with wall.
 This location was purposefully chosen to test the solar cooker's performance in a real household where, due to the surrounding area, not many sun rays can get through.

-Efficiency of a solar cooker with an octagonal panel can be
+Efficiency of a solar cooker with an octagonal panel can be calculated by using :